photodude/G2MotorDriver/README.md

 |   Timer 5  |        OCR5B       |     16 bit    |       45       | servo library    |
 |   Timer 5  |        OCR5C       |     16 bit    |       44       | servo library    |

+-   The Arduino Leonardo has 5 timers and 7 PWM outputs pins 2 to 13 and 44 to 46
+    -   timer 0 —– Pins 3, 11 (time functions like millis(), and delay() )
+    -   timer 1 —– Pins 9, 10 (servo library)
+    -   timer 3 —– pin 5
+    -   timer 4 —– pin 6,13

 -   [You can manually implement a sudo PWM on any digital pin by repeatedly turning the pin on and off for the desired times](http://www.arduino.cc/en/Tutorial/SecretsOfArduinoPWM)